currentxchange/Music-NFT-Standard/README.md

 In the future it's possible a mapp / dapp (like cXc) to allow users to register their own schemas that adhere to this standard, creating a Music-NFT exclusive platform that doesn't rely on accounts or collection names alone.

-# Evolution of the Schema 🚀
+# Evolution of the Schema 🚀 🛸

 This schema will grow and evolve.
 Feel free to open issues on this repo with your suggestions.

-If you translate to another blockchain or NFT standard, please send a pull request with a file named <chain>.md in the main directory or open an issue with the code and I can update the repo if you prefer.
+If you translate to another blockchain or NFT standard, please send a pull request adding a file named <chain>.md in the main directory containing the code needed to deploy, or open an issue with the code and I can update the repo if you prefer.

+<p align="center"> ~ *Created with 💜 by [cXc.world](https://cxc.world)* ~ <b>